 The bike’s resistance system consists of a dual-sided magnetic brake which “hugs” the flywheel.
-By turning the knob clockwise, the magnetic brake will cover a more substantial portion of the wheel which results in more resistance.
+By turning the knob clockwise, the magnetic brake will cover a more substantial portion of the wheel, which results in more resistance.
 It’s also important to mention that since the brake is magnetic, the bike’s usage is very smooth and quiet.

 There are no distinct tension settings marked on the adjustment knob.
-But as a general idea, the highest tension level offers quite an impressive level of difficulty which can improve leg muscle strength, not just overall stamina.
+But as a general idea, the highest tension level offers quite an impressive level of difficulty, which can improve leg muscle strength, not just overall stamina.

 Like most other exercise bikes equipped with a magnetic resistance system, the LD-501 has a belt drive system.
-It integrates a poly-v belt which also adds to the smoothness of the ride.
+It integrates a poly-v belt, which also adds to the smoothness of the ride.
 The pedaling motion is almost entirely silent, and you will never have to go through the hassle of lubricating it.

 Compared to other spin bikes, the unit’s flywheel is slightly lighter.
 It only weighs 35 lbs (~ 16 kg).
 However, it’s still pretty heavy for a magnetic exercise bike.
 For example, the Keiser M3i bike only has an 8 lbs (3.6 kg) flywheel.
 Therefore, the wheel provides a pretty consistent momentum.

 The bike’s overall weight capacity is 440 lbs (200 kg).
 This also stands for the durability of the crankset.
-The unit features a heavy-duty crankset with solid steel crank arms which can support the user during standing up pedaling routines with no problem.
+The unit features a heavy-duty crankset with solid steel crank arms that can support the user during standing up pedaling routines with no problem.

 The included pedals are a metallic alloy.
 They feature adjustable toe cages, but also integrate SPD clips for cycling shoes.
 Their threads are standard 9/16″ so you can easily find replacements for them if needed.

 The LCD console included with the L NOW LD-501 offers quite a few more features than the average basic unit.
 To begin with, it has a 6-panel display.
 Thus you can view all your workouts stats on screen simultaneously.
 It tracks speed, time, distance, RPMs, calories, and pulse.
-It also has an ODO function which indicates the total distance traveled on the bike.
+It also has an ODO function, which indicates the total distance traveled on the bike.

 The console unit is not telemetric.
 In other words, it cannot read your pulse through a wireless HR chest strap.
 So, to benefit from a pulse reading, you will have to use the integrated pulse sensors.